-Kenya Moore Says Porsha Williams A Copycat And Phaedra Parks Friendship Over
+Kenya Moore Says Porsha Williams Is A Copycat And Phaedra Parks Friendship Over

 — KENYA MOORE (@KenyaMoore) February 20, 2017

 Kenya also had something to say about Porsha’s relationship with Todd Stewart.
 Kenya apparently believes that Porsha’s relationship story line with Todd, with whom she’s currently shown as being in a relationship and contemplating having a child with, was made up just for the show.
-Kenya re-tweeted a viewer’s tweet that pointed out how everyone accuses Kenya of having a fake relationship, in reference to her now-ex Matt Jordan, but doesn’t say anything about Porsha doing the same thing.
-Kenya also re-tweeted a viewer’s tweet that accused Porsha of being in a fake relationship as well as copying Kenya for her confessional looks.
+Kenya re-tweeted a viewer’s tweet that pointed out how everyone accuses Kenya of having a fake relationship, in reference to her now-ex, Matt Jordan, but doesn’t say anything about Porsha doing the same thing.
+Kenya also re-tweeted a viewer’s tweet that accused Porsha of being in a fake relationship, as well as copying Kenya for her confessional looks.

-When it comes to Porsha’s claims about Kandi Burruss, that Kandi was in a seven-year relationship with a woman, has a sex dungeon in her home, slept around with R&B groups, and allows her husband Todd Tucker to cheat on her, and Kandi’s denial of all those claims, Kenya made it clear that she believes Kandi over Porsha by tweeting that she’s Team Kandi.
+When it comes to Porsha’s claims about Kandi Burruss, that Kandi was in a seven-year relationship with a woman, has a sex dungeon in her home, slept around with R&B groups, and allows her husband, Todd Tucker, to cheat on her, and Kandi’s denial of all those claims, Kenya made it clear that she believes Kandi over Porsha by tweeting that she’s Team Kandi.

 — KENYA MOORE (@KenyaMoore) February 20, 2017